WebauthnWorks/CTAP2.1-Migration-Guide/Extensions/EnterpriseAttestation.md

 An enterprise attestation capable authenticator MAY support either or both:

-- Vendor-facilitated enterprise attestation (enterpriseAttestation = 1)
+- Vendor-facilitated enterprise attestation, enterpriseAttestation = 1

-- Platform-managed enterprise attestation (enterpriseAttestation = 2)
+- Platform-managed enterprise attestation, enterpriseAttestation = 2

 **Note:** Authenticators wishing to support only vendor-facilitated enterprise attestation MAY treat enterpriseAttestation = 2 the same as enterpriseAttestation = 1.